Anti-Illicit Trade Expert Group

 • 02.

-• Elevating the global fight against illicit trade, counterfeits, consumer fraud
+• Elevating the global fight against illicit trade

-• Implementing the Recommendation on Enhancing Transparency in Free Trade Zones
+• Supporting the effective implementation of the OECD Recommendation on Enhancing Transparency in Free Trade Zones

 • 04.